fomightez/pymol-binder/README.md

 - [PyMOL Wiki](https://pymolwiki.org/index.php/Main_Page)

-- [List of the PyMol API commands](https://pymol.org/dokuwiki/doku.php?id=api:cmd:alpha) (Note that this doesn't seem to include the the utilities library's commands, such as [Util.cbc()](https://pymolwiki.org/index.php/CBC), and in fact I could only find [these related mentions](https://pymol.org/dokuwiki/doku.php?do=search&id=util) among the documentation.)
+- [List of the PyMol API commands](https://pymol.org/dokuwiki/doku.php?id=api:cmd:alpha) (Note that this doesn't seem to include the the utilities library's commands, such as [Util.cbc()](https://pymolwiki.org/index.php/CBC), and in fact I could only find [these related mentions](https://pymol.org/dokuwiki/doku.php?do=search&id=util) among the PyMol documentation.)

 - [A tutorial for PyMol](http://www.pitt.edu/~epolinko/IntroPyMOL.pdf) - uses the standard graphical user interface.
 And so you might use that to see how some things are done and try performing the steps via scripts here.